-Requires MDOC and DHHS to exchange information regarding newly-committed prisoners who may be Medicaid-eligible; requires MDOC to assist outgoing prisoners with Medicaid enrollment; requires a report on utilization of Medicaid benefits for prisoners.
+Requires MDOC and DHHS to exchange information regarding newly committed prisoners who may be Medicaid-eligible; requires MDOC to assist outgoing prisoners with Medicaid enrollment; requires a report on utilization of Medicaid benefits for prisoners.
 Executive deletes.
 House retains.
+Senate retains.
+Conference retains.